-3.11 It is important to understand that these duties relate to individual estates rather than broader responsibilities or duties of a trustee.
-Clearly, failing in respect to any of these is a fundamental breach of duty although allowance needs to be made for what is reasonable in the particular circumstances, the seriousness of the breach, its impact and the trustee’s history of compliance.
+2.11 It is important to understand that these duties relate to individual estates rather than broader responsibilities or duties of a trustee.
+Clearly, failing in respect of any of these is a fundamental breach of duty, although allowance needs to be made for what is reasonable in the particular circumstances, the seriousness of the breach, its impact and the trustee’s history of compliance.

 Division 42 of the Rules - standards for trustees